hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/tutorials.md

 ---

-We have two basic tutorial options:
+We have two basic tutorial options, and one more advanced tutorial:

 ## Playground Guide